Location: 4511 Patriot Circle, Fairfax, Va.

 In the next decade the school expects to continue its transformation to one of the country's largest, most comprehensive schools of engineering by expanding its programs, growing its enrollment, and increasing its research.

-- 1 of 5 schools in the country to offer a master’s in data analytics engineering
+1 of the first schools in the country to offer a master’s in data analytics engineering

 The Office of Communications is available to assist the media in contacting our faculty experts and obtaining the latest news, photography, or video regarding the Volgenau School of Engineering (VSE).